-We do our work through developing wayfinding workshops for business, international development, mental health, classrooms, media and this is just the beginning.
+We do our Wayfinding work through workshops for business, international development, mental health, classrooms, media and this is just the beginning.
 We offer digital and in-person workshops.
 We also offer one-on-one mentoring.

-Do you see ways that Wayfinding can help guide your organisation?
+Do you see ways that Wayfinding can help guide your organisation or community?
 Drop us a line and let's start a conversation.

 We have had the honour of working for dedicated organisations that are trying to develop and apply social, economic and environmental solutions to this planet we call home.
 Contact us to talk about your next project.